-Are you heading away for a break from the business this year?
+Are you heading away for a break from the business these holidays?

 Leading up to the holiday period, is your business cash flow in good health to carry you through?
 With a bit of pre-planning and being proactive, you can set yourself up for a financially stress-free holiday.